Thomas-Adams/jpatest/ReadMe.md

     _(The 4.2.X versions should also work if you want to try them)_

-2. MariaDB or MySQL database installed.
+2. Either use the embedded Derby feature (RECOMMENDED!
+Details below) or have MariaDB/MySQL database installed.

 3. `jpa-maven-plugin`.
 This is not currently available in Maven central so will need to be cloned and built.
 See [https://github.com/jtkb/jpa-maven-plugin](https://github.com/jtkb/jpa-maven-plugin) (I may make a JavaTechnics-wrapped SNAPSHOT version available in Maven Central)
 4. JDK 1.8